Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 Whether you will need a dental crown after a root canal depends on the type of tooth and the extent of damage it suffered.

 Teeth that have had a root canal tend to be weaker structurally.
-This is why a durable permanent restoration is needed to preserve the tooth’s structure.
+Therefore, a durable permanent restoration is necessary to preserve the tooth’s structure.

-If the tooth is very damaged, crowns are often the only choice for permanent restoration.
+If the tooth is severely damaged, crowns are often the only option for permanent restoration.
 In such cases, the dentist may need to insert a post into the tooth to anchor the restoration’s core before placing a crown.

 Crowns for front teeth vs molars after a root canal procedure